openframeworks/ofBook/chapters/ofSketch/chapter.md

 One of the highlights of the ofSketch browser editor is the ability to edit code on a remote machine through a network connection.
 This is especially helpful when coding with the Raspberry Pi, or when tweaking live installation code.
 The figure below illustrates this in practice.

-**[mh: I'd add a screenshot of the ofSketch browser interface on the mac in the diagram.
-Aside from that, kickass graphic.]**

 ![Remote Coding Diagram](images/remote_setup.png)

 1. Raspberry Pi running an ofSketch app that draws a landscape to a connected to a TV
 2. Laptop with web browser pointed to RPi's IP address and port 7890 (e.x. http://192.168.0.204:7890)

-To code with ofSketch remotely, start ofSketch **[MH: Might not be clear to everyone that you mean the executable here]** on the machine that you want to run the openFrameworks app.
+To code with ofSketch remotely, start the ofSketch application on the machine that you want to run the openFrameworks app.
 In order to connect to ofSketch from that machine, you need to know its unique IP address on the network.
-You can use an application like [Bonjour Browser](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=bonjour+browser) on CPU 2 to discover CPU 1's IP address.
+You can use an application like [Bonjour Browser](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=bonjour+browser) on device 2 to discover device 1's IP address.

-Once you have the IP address of CPU 1, open a web browser on CPU 2 and visit `http://CPU_1_IP_ADDRESS:7890`.
+Once you have the IP address of device 1, open a web browser on device 2 and visit `http://CPU_1_IP_ADDRESS:7890`.

-You can now create, edit, and run projects remotely on CPU 2.
+You can now create, edit, and run projects using device 2.

-__(BD: Is all of this "CPU 1" & "CPU 2" language confusing?)__
-**[mh: I'd go with something a bit more generic, like device 1 & 2.
-Then you could include those names in your diagram]**

 ## Future